 The project was initiated in 2010 based on the need to address autism in Palestine.
 As a result, a classroom, two therapy rooms and one sensory room were built in addition to purchasing augmentative and behavioral toys and tools.
 In addition, the staff of Princess Basma Centre working with children with Autism received trainings from local and international institution to build their capacity and improve the level of services provided for children with autism.

 A year later in 2011, some children with autism were admitted to the centre.
-Once admitted the children received occupational therapy, speech therapy and psychotherapy, as well they received treatment sessions at the sensory room, which is a unique services provided only at Princess Basma Centre.
+Once admitted the children received occupational therapy, speech therapy and psychotherapy, as well they received treatment sessions at the sensory room, which is a unique service provided only at Princess Basma Centre.
 Meanwhile, it was also important to reach to other community centers to share the experience and reach out to as many children with autism as possible.
 So, Princess Basma Centers’ team reached out to West Bank autism centers, parents of autistic children and professional who received training and counseling on working with children with autism.
-Currently there are 9 children with autism in the centre from East Jerusalem, during the whole period of the project about 100 children with autism were reached, diagnosed and received the necessary treatment in the intermediate level centers.
+During the whole period of the project about 100 children with autism were reached, diagnosed and received the necessary treatment in the intermediate level centers.